The purpose of this page is to highlight corrections, updates and edits made to posts on Geek Native.

 As stated in Geek Native’s accuracy policy this blog will always try to be factually correct.
 Please let us know if you see an error.
 The blog does, however, post opinions.
 If you disagree with an opinion, you are welcome to leave a comment.

-This page was added in 2020 and backdated one month.
+This page was added in 2020 and backdated by one month.

 - Amazon’s The Tomorrow War YouTube trailer targeted by clickjacking hackers – Updated to include the copy-paste hypothesis.